biomassives/sparkhope/src/content/docs/en/guide/index.md

 description: Learn how to use our platform
 ---

-# Getting Started

-Learn how to use our platform

 ## Overview

 This is sample content for the guide section in English.